☘ Origin: Japan and Taiwan

 Symbolism: The Fern symbolizes Eternal Youth. ➖ To the indigenous Maori of New Zealand, the Fern represented 'New Life and New Beginnings. ➖ To the Japanese, the Fern symbolizes Family and the Hope for Future Generations. ➖ According to Victorians, the Fern symbolized Humility and Sincerity.

-Bird’s Nest Fern will do best in medium to low light.
+Bird’s Nest Fern will do best in medium to bright light.
 The more light it receives, the more the leaves will crinkle and the less light, the flatter the leaves will be.
 Keep in mind, too much light or extended periods of direct sunlight will cause the fronds on the fern to get a pale bleached color.

 Give your plant a turn every few days to expose all sides to light for even growth from all sides.